christine-xh-zhao/Year2_RayTracer_ComputingProject/README.md

 # About the code

-## Ray-tracer main module - code does all the work
+## Ray-tracer main module - the code does all the work

 ### General functions

-- From ray.py -
+From ray.py

-Generate rays, ray bundles, a list of ray bundles
+- Generate rays, ray bundles, a list of ray bundles

-- From optical_element.py -
+From optical_element.py

-Generate optical elements including refracting surfaces (spherical or plano) and output plane
+- Generate optical elements including refracting surfaces (spherical or plano) and output plane

-Propagate rays through the optical elements
+- Propagate rays through the optical elements

-Calculate the focal length of any lens system
+- Calculate the focal length of any lens system

-- From propagate_and_plot.py -
+From propagate_and_plot.py

-Plot ray trajectories in 3D and 2D, and plot incident and output spot diagrams in 2D
+- Plot ray trajectories in 3D and 2D, and plot incident and output spot diagrams in 2D

 #### For a plano-convex lens

-- From propagate_and_plot.py -
+From propagate_and_plot.py

-Plot the RMS spot radius (a measure of spherical aberration) against ray bundle radius for both orientations
+- Plot the RMS spot radius (a measure of spherical aberration) against ray bundle radius for both orientations

 #### For a biconvex lens

-- From biconvex_optimization.py -
+From biconvex_optimization.py

-Optimise the biconvex lens for its surface curvatures and/or the distance between its two surfaces
+- Optimise the biconvex lens for its surface curvatures and/or the distance between its two surfaces

-Plot the aberration scale against the ray bundle radius for both the diffraction scale and the RMS spot radius of a given lens
+- Plot the aberration scale against the ray bundle radius for both the diffraction scale and the RMS spot radius of a given lens

 ## Plots